Master of Business (Research)

 Entry Requirements

-Minimum of 3-year under-graduate degree* in a relevant discipline, with a Grade Point Average of a Credit or above, combined with relevant industry experience, or
+• Minimum of a 3-year undergraduate degree in a relevant discipline, with a Grade Point Average of a Credit or above, OR

 * Equivalent overseas qualifications must be recognised by the National Office of Overseas Skills Recognition (NOOSR).